 Students transferring from one curriculum to another within the College may be handled in the same manner as transfer credits from another institution.
-Courses designed for satisfaction of Associate of Arts and Associate of Science degree requirements may be accepted in Associate of Applied Science degree programs; however, courses designed for career preparation in Associate of Applied Science degrees, diploma, and certificates may not apply to Associate of Arts and Associate of Science programs.
-A list of courses approved for Arts and Sciences credit is maintained in the office of the Dean of Arts and Sciences.
+Courses designed for satisfaction of North Carolina Community College System approved college transfer degree requirements may be accepted in Associate of Applied Science degree programs; however, courses designed for career preparation in Associate of Applied Science degrees, diploma, and certificates may not apply to above referenced college transfer degree programs.
 Cumulative grade point averages are normally continued when changing programs.
 The GPA for graduation is based only on the courses required in the program.